-Made in 1946, this superb documentary from avid amateur filmmaker Desmond Egan, explores antiquated harvesting methods used in Ireland, especially in the more remote areas of the country.
-From horse and cart to manual tilling of the land, the film proposes a more profitable and efficient way of working that would result from investing in machine technology.
+This superb documentary, shot by avid amateur filmmaker Desmond Egan in 1946, explores antiquated harvesting methods used in remote areas of Ireland.
+From horse and cart to manual tilling of the land, Harvest proposes a more profitable and efficient way of working that would result from investing in machine technology.

 Desmond Egan was a skilled amateur filmmaker with a background in professional production.
-A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary Co.
-Dublin.
-His collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.
+A wine merchant by trade, he lived with his wife and 4 daughters in Glenageary, Co Dublin.
+His films were shot between 1937 and 1946 and the collection of silent, colour films includes home movies, short dramas and documentaries on a range of subjects.

 To see more from the Desmond Egan Collection, click here.